Reformed Episcopal Church: Acceptance of other Evangelical clergy

 REC ministers, like ministers of the Protestant Episcopal Church, exchanged pulpits with evangelical ministers of non-episcopal traditions.
 They viewed the ministries of the word and sacraments in other evangelical denominations as equally valid.
 True churches of Christ existed outside episcopal church structures, they held, contrary to Tractarian and High Church teaching.
-Inter-evangelical collegiality was an important issue for the REC, because Bishop Cummins had been censured for participation with Presbyterian and Methodist ministers in an inter-church communion service.
+Inter-evangelical collegiality was an important issue for the REC, because Cummins had been censured for participation with Presbyterian and Methodist ministers in an inter-church communion service.
 This practice of the founders' praxis and belief has now been abandoned.
 The current praxis is to require reordination and regularization of orders if ordained outside episcopal ordination.

 At its first general council on December 2, 1873, the REC also reformed the transfer of clergy credentials from other denominations.
 In the Episcopal Church, such transfers had involved a process of application, examination, reception, and in some cases, conferral of holy orders, understood as a "regularization".
 In contrast, the REC allowed for examination in points of doctrine and discipline for validation of conformity yet without reordination.

 Contemporary positions and controversies

 Theological diversity

 Although the REC was founded as an evangelical and Reformed Anglican body, it now has Anglo-Catholics among its members and has entered into an intercommunion agreement with an Anglo-Catholic body, the APA.
 A 2006 document of the REC bishops, "True Unity by the Cross of Christ", grants wider flexibility to re-interpret the Thirty-nine Articles in an Anglo-Catholic manner while maintaining the perspective of the English Reformers.
 It uses the terms "priest", "altar", and "Real Presence", and speaks of the authority of tradition as well as that of Holy Scripture.

-Reformed critics characterize these developments as rejecting the 35 Articles, revising the force of the Declaration of Principles, as well as departing from the Church's evangelical and Reformed heritage in order to accommodate Anglo-Catholicism.
+Reformed critics characterize these developments as rejecting the 39 Articles, revising the force of the Declaration of Principles, as well as departing from the Church's evangelical and Reformed heritage in order to accommodate Anglo-Catholicism.